xbeat/Machine-Learning/README.md

 Physics-Informed Neural Networks (PINNs) are a powerful tool that combines the flexibility of neural networks with the constraints of physical laws.
 They are designed to solve complex problems in physics and engineering by incorporating domain knowledge into the learning process.

+## Gradient Descent Explained with Python

+Introduction to Gradient Descent

+Gradient Descent is a fundamental optimization algorithm used in machine learning and deep learning.
+It's designed to find the minimum of a function by iteratively moving in the direction of steepest descent.
+This algorithm is particularly useful for training models with large datasets.

 ## Visualizing Multiplicative Number Theory with Python

 Introduction to Multiplicative Number Theory